Jontom01/NarrativeMapper/README.md

 #Converts each message into a 1536-dimensional vector using OpenAI's text-embedding-3-small.
 get_embeddings(file_df, verbose=bool)

-#Clusters the embeddings using UMAP (for reduction) and HDBSCAN (for density-based clustering).
+#Clusters the embeddings using PCA and L2 normalization (for preprocessing), UMAP (for reduction),
+#and HDBSCAN (for clustering).
+#Both UMAP and HDBSCAN are set to euclidean distance, all other parameters can be changed with kwargs.
+#Uses Union-find algorithm to merge clusters that are too similar.
 cluster_embeddings(
     embeddings,
     verbose=bool,